RockefellerArchiveCenter/dm-transfer-workflow/troubleshooting.md

 2. Expand "Ports COM & LPT" and right click on "Bossa Program Post"
 3. Choose "Browse my computer for driver software" then "let me pick from a list of device drivers"
 4. Since KryoFlux has already been installed, you should see the KryoFlux driver in the list
 5. Open the command prompt and navigate to the DTC folder.
-Run `$ "dtc -c2"``
+Run `$ dtc -c2`

 ### KryoFlux GUI does not run when “Start” is selected